The ultimate landlord’s checklist for tenants in Dubai

 How long should the tenant screening process take?

-The length of the tenant screening process varies depending on factors like the number of applicants, response times for reference checks and the availability of required documents.
+The length of the tenant screening process varies depending on factors such as the number of applicants, response times for reference checks and the availability of required documents.
 Landlords should aim for a reasonable timeframe while conducting a thorough evaluation to respect applicants’ time.

 What happens if I skip the tenant screening process?

 Failing to screen tenants can result in problems and negative rental experiences.
-There’s a reason why this ‘landlord’s checklist for tenants’ is popular among the rental market.
-Properly conducting tenant screening in Dubai can result in a satisfactory rental journey.
+There’s a reason why this landlord’s checklist for tenants in Dubai is popular among the rental market.
+Properly conducting tenant screening in Dubai can lead to a satisfactory rental experience.

 Can a landlord make changes to a tenancy contract?

-Landlords in Dubai can propose changes to a tenancy contract before renewal.
+Landlords in Dubai can propose changes to a tenancy contract before it is renewed.
 According to RERA, landlords must provide at least three months’ notice via registered mail before the contract expires.

 What if a tenant refuses to leave the house after the termination of the tenancy contract?